elasticio/elasticio.github.io/content/_components/soap/index.md

 ```

 ### Current limitations

-The following are limitations of this connector:
+The following are limitations of this component:

 * RPC/SOAP-Encoded styles are not supported.